-- Individual skills-based assessments - this could include written exercises or job specific skills tests.
+- Individual skills-based assessments - this could include written exercises or job-specific skills tests.

 - Group activities - here you'll work with fellow applicants on a set task, showing your teamwork and collaborative skills in action.

-- Interviews - face to face sessions with team leaders or departmental managers.
+- Interviews - face-to-face sessions with team leaders or departmental managers.

-- Job shadowing - you may get the opportunity to observe a relevant employee at work, or alternatively, you may complete a job simulation exercise.
+- Job shadowing - you may get the opportunity to observe a relevant employee at work, or you may complete a job simulation exercise.

-- Networking - you'll get a chance to chat with staff at various levels of seniority, and find out what life as a Bloomberg employee is really like.
+- Networking - you'll get a chance to chat with the staff at various levels of seniority, and find out what life as a Bloomberg employee is really like.

-The purpose of an assessment day is two fold.
+The purpose of an assessment day is twofold.
 It gives the hiring team a chance to meet you in person, and further assess your skills.
 It also gives you a chance to experience the realities of working for Bloomberg, and determine if it's the right fit for you.